MIRAvzw/qt-brisa/doc/docSource/code_examples.rst

 --------------------------------

-This is an example of a simple Control Point, in this example we will implement a Binary Light command line Control Point, but this may help you to create any Control Point.
+This is an example of a simple Control Point, in this example we will implement a command line Control Point for Binary Light devices, but this will cover the basics of creating a control point.
 This Control Point has the following features:

 * Searching for devices
 * Listing devices
 * Handling events (new device located, removed device)

-As we sad above, our ControlPoint is a command line one, and we'll have to implement two things, the ControlPoint that will hold the devices and the thread to receive the commands.
+As we said above, our ControlPoint is a command line one, and we'll have to implement two things, the ControlPoint that will hold the devices and the thread to receive the commands.

-The first thing to do is to do the right includes in the code.
+The first thing to do is to include the libs we are going to use in our code.
 ::
     #include <BrisaUpnp/BrisaControlPoint> // To create the Control Point
     #include <QList>    // To store the devices